 - Audio Tours

-Skydeck Chicago is found on the 103rd floor of the Willis Tower, the tallest building in Chicago.
-In addition to awe-inspiring views, Skydeck Chicago also offers The Ledge, a glass box that puts you 4.3 feet outside of the building and 1,353 feet high off the ground!
-During your visit, be sure to check out the additional attraction features including:
+Skydeck Chicago, another city rite of passage, is on the 103rd floor of the Willis Tower, the tallest building in Chicago.
+Skydeck offers the infamous Ledge, glass boxes that put you 4.3 feet outside the building and tower 1,353 feet high.
+During your visit to Skydeck, be sure to check out the additional features:

 - Interactive Exhibits

 What toddler doesn’t love LEGOs?
-At LEGOLAND Discovery Center Chicago, your toddler will be immersed in the LEGO universe with activities and attractions including:
+At LEGOLAND Discovery Center Chicago, your tyke will be immersed in the LEGO universe.

 - MINILAND Chicago